stievie/ABx/CONTRIBUTING.md

 submit pull requests.

 If you have questions, you can reach me via Email with the Email address shown in my profile.
-If you have an issue with compling and/or running, make a new Issue.
+If you have an issue with compilng and/or running, make a new Issue.

 ## Pull requests